rerobots/docslab/README.md

 2. import docslab as a TypeScript/ES6 dependency,
 3. use an integration for frameworks like Sphinx or Docusaurus.

-Live examples are shown at https://docslab.org/
+Live examples and documentation at https://docslab.org/

 Integrations